Area Detector Display¶

 epicsapps adviewer

-This will start with a file browser to search for an AreaDetector configuration file, which uses yaml syntax.
+This will start with a dialog to either select an areaDetector PV or to browse for or select an AreaDetector configuration file, which uses yaml syntax.

 name: IDA Beam Viewer